dcurrie/e-ORP/doc/UserGuide.md

  <img alt="e-ORP" src="[e-ORP](https://github.com/dcurrie/e-ORP/blob/main/doc/e-ORP_dataflow.drawio.png)">
 </picture>

+## User Interaction

+`e-ORP` is implemented in a Jupyter notebook.
+The notebook has two cells.
+The top one is simply an intro to `e-ORP` presenting some simple instructions and a link to this User Guide.
+The bottom cell is hidden by default; it has all the Python code that runs the `e-ORP` solver.

+The user interface is started with the ▶ run button in the ribbon on the top of the `e-ORP` Jupyter notebook.
+Running the top cell does nothing special (it transitions from edit to view mode, but the cell should already be in view mode when the notebook is opened).
+Running the bottom cell, even hidden, presents the user interface after a few seconds of setting up.

+The user is presented with two sets of widgets.
+The top set we'll refer to as the User Inputs, and the bottom set is called the User Controls.
+The label for the User Inputs is **Set Model Parameters** and the label for the User Controls is **e-ORP Explorer**.

+The User Inputs can be saved to and loaded from a file to make your life easier when you want to revisit `e-ORP` after doing some explorations.
+I encourage you to save the inputs often, perhaps using a unique name for each variation of inputs.
+The filename is set in the box labeled *File Name* to the left of the *Save* and *Load* buttons.
+The default filename is `params/fname.csv`;
+The `params` directory exists in the installation and I encourage you to use it for saving your inputs.
+The `.csv` extension indicates that the parameters are saved in Comma Separated Values file, and can be opened with spreadsheet programs or text editors.

+Unfortunately, when running on Binder, the `params` directory is on the Binder virtual machine, not on your local machine.
+The files in the `params` directory are available in the Jupyter notebook, and can be opened or downloaded using the Jupyter menus.
+You may need to turn off the *Simple* switch at the bottom of the Jupyter window to see the file browser and notebook tabs.
+Alternatively, you can use the *Dump* and *Restore* buttons to place the CSV text representation of the parameters in the text box to their left labeled *Param CSV*.
+Then you can use your browser's Copy and Paste commands to put the text representation in your local clipboard to do with as you please.

+OK, so what are these parameters?

+## User Input, aka Model Parameters

+TODO

+## User Controls

+TODO

+## Printing and Accessing Output Data

+Browsers don't print, or export to PDF, Jupyter notebook outputs well, or at all.

+Take a look at the *GoFullPage* plugin for Chrome if you'd really like to print `e-ORP` output.
+So far it's the only thing I've found that works.

+You can also copy, and download plots using the Plotly.js controls in the upper right corner of each plot.

+If you select and copy the text of output tables it will paste nicely into a spreadsheet.

+The entire **Data Dictionary** for the `e-ORP` projection is also downloaded automatically to a file.
+The filename is configured at the bottom of the User Controls section in the textbox with label *Output to:*.
+By default the output goes to the filename `data/explore.csv`.
+As with the input parameters, a directory exists in the installation for this purpose, `data`.
+See the description of how to retrieve files when running on Binder above.

 ## Data Dictionary

 The data dictionary (`dd` in the code) is used for inputs to the model, and outputs from the